 What is the fee for certification and when is it paid?

 Certification fees are calculated according to the revenue of your company based on principles of inclusivity, transparency, and fairness, and paid annually.
-Download the pricing schedule here.
+Download the U.S & Canada pricing schedule here.
+For other regions, please see the website for the respective region

 What does my licensing fee cover?